 - 6. Your dog may be experiencing anxiety

 - 7. Isolating your dog can lead to this behavior

 - Puppies & Mother Dogs Eating Poop is Natural

 - How to Stop a Dog From Eating Poop

 When a new mother dog or her puppies eat poop, it is considered normal for reasons we will get to in the next section.
 But why do adult dogs eat their own poop?
-Here are the most common reasons for coprophagia in adult dogs.
+That said, here are the most common reasons for coprophagia in adult dogs.

-This main reason for coprophagia, in a nutshell, is animal instincts.
-When your dog is lacking the necessary nutrients from its daily food regimen, it will find other ways to get those nutrients.
-Yes, even if it means eating its own feces.
+This main reason for coprophagia, in a nutshell, is animal instinct.
+When your dog is lacking sufficient nutrients from its daily food regimen, it will find other ways to get those nutrients.
+And yes, even if it means eating its own feces.